Occipital neuralgia and Suboccipital headache – C2 neuralgia treatments without nerve block or surgery

 - Over time, the upper cervical ligaments stretch too far, recruiting the suboccipital muscles to tighten.

 - Once fatigued, they also become a source of significant pain.
 Suboccipital muscle tension or headache is one of the major symptoms of someone having upper cervical instability.

-Damage of soft tissue and increase of tension in neck limits stationary contraction of deep cervical muscle, posing difficulty in sustaining upright neck posture.
+Damage of soft tissue and increase of tension in the neck limits stationary contraction of deep cervical muscle, posing difficulty in sustaining upright neck posture.
 With this process, cervical pain and cervicogenic headache occur, and as pain occurs or aggravates from the motion of returning to normal posture.